Successive Interference Cancellation for Bandlimited Channels with Direct Detection: System Model

 The signal and noise pass through a bandwidth-limited sampling device, resulting in $Y(t)$.
 The filter $g_\text{rx}(t)$ has a unit gain frequency response in the interval $[-B,B]$ Hz.
 The analog-to-digital converter sampling rate is $1/T_\text{s}' = 2B$, i.e., the oversampling factor is $N_\text{os} = T_\text{s}/T_\text{s}'=2$ samples per transmit symbol.
-Observe that the SLD doubles the bandwidth to $(1+\alpha)B$ Hz, and the filter $g_\text{rx}(t)$ discards useful signal components at the band edges.
-However, we will study small $\alpha$ where discarding this information is only slightly suboptimal.
+Observe that the SLD doubles the bandwidth since squaring in time corresponds to self-convolution in frequency, i.e., the FD-RC bandwidth doubles from $(1+\alpha)B$ to $2(1+\alpha)B$.
+The filter $g_\mathrm{rx}(t)$ thus removes useful signal components at the band edges unless $\alpha=0$.
+We will study $\alpha=0$ and $\alpha=0.2$.